I have taken several CLEP's but never a DANTES exam. Can anyone take them or just military? Are there many study guides for the exam?

 For more on the scandalous nature of the ETS--not to mention standardized testing's and ETS's very racist roots--I direct you to "None of the Above" by David Owen.
 It was recently updated by Marilyn Doerr and re-released, but the ETS has changed little since its original publication (1985, I believe).

-Doctor of Social Science, Human Resource Development, University of Leicester
+Doctor of Social Science, Human Resource Development, Leicester

 MBA, National University